May 8: Our Lady of Pompeii

 By the last half of the nineteenth century the Valley of Pompeii, near Naples, was practically deserted.
 Of the comparatively few people who still lived there, most had lost their ancient Catholic faith; ignorance and superstition prevailed.
 Only a handful of people bothered to attend the services in the little parish chapel.

-On October 9th, a few days after his arrival, he was walking along a rather desolate road when suddenly a voice seemed to speak to him.
+On October 9th, a few days after his arrival, he was walking along a rather desolate road when suddenly a voice spoke to him.
 It told him that if he wished to be saved, he should spread devotion to the Rosary and that the Blessed Virgin had promised, that was the way to find salvation.

 Bartolo fell on his knees and replied that if the Virgin had truly so promised then he would be saved; he would not leave the valley until he had popularized the Rosary.